-Wendy L. Yallowitz, program officer, joined the Robert Wood Johnson Foundation in 2001, bringing her expertise in long-term care and services for older adults to the Foundation’s work with vulnerable populations.
-Drawn to RWJF by “its direction, resources and the opportunity to make a difference,” her work focuses on long-term care and community-based services.
-She is committed to developing and nurturing programs that help improve the health of the most vulnerable people.
+Wendy L. Yallowitz, program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2001, bringing her expertise in long-term care and services for older adults to the Foundation’s work with vulnerable populations.
+Drawn to RWJF by “its direction, resources, and the opportunity to make a difference,” she focuses on developing programs that have an impact on individuals’ health at the community level.

-Yallowitz received an MSW in administration, policy and planning from Rutgers University and a BA from West Virginia University.
-She serves as a member of Grantmakers in Aging, the American Society on Aging, and Grantmakers Concerned with Immigrants and Refugees.
+She received an MSW in administration, policy and planning from Rutgers University and a BA from West Virginia University.
+She is a member of Grantmakers in Aging, the American Society on Aging, and Grantmakers Concerned with Immigrants and Refugees.